rackerlabs/support-how-to/content/rackspace-email/migrate-your-email-by-using-the-self-service-migration-tool.md

 type: article
 created_date: '2013-03-18'
 created_by: William Loy
-last_modified_date: '2017-06-30'
+last_modified_date: '2017-07-17'
-last_modified_by: William Loy
+last_modified_by: Stephanie Fillmon
 product: Rackspace Email
 product_url: rackspace-email
 ---

 Use the Self-Service Migration Tool provided in the Cloud Office Control Panel to copy email data from your current provider to Rackspace Email, Rackspace Hosted Exchange, or Rackspace Office 365.

 ### Prerequisites